 Dr. Isabelle Moreau told the Independent, "We should go for slow work as we go for slow food: quality over quantity, with spare time left to rest and think, not just to produce," adding, "boredom and laziness should be used as a means to regain control over one’s own body and one’s own time."

 You see, taking a step back from work can allow you to see yourself as something other than a production machine, and enable you to recognise when you might be on the verge of overworking yourself.
 Don't punish yourself for a little time spent away from your desk — it's actually pretty essential for your health.

-Esquire, a study conducted by the University of Oklahoma indicated that watching one of four dramas (their choices were Mad Men , The West Wing, The Good Wife, and Lost) made participants better able to detect other people's emotions in comparison with the participants who watched only scientific documentaries or no TV at all.
-"The researchers deduced that paying attention to a narrative can help you understand what's going on in another person's head," the publication reported, continuing, "It's called the "theory of mind," what humans do when they try to pick up social cues and predict what another person will do or say next."
+Esquire, a study conducted by the University of Oklahoma indicated that watching one of four dramas (their choices were , Mad Men , and The West Wing, The Good Wife ) made participants better able to detect other people's emotions in comparison with the participants who watched only scientific documentaries or no TV at all.
+"The researchers deduced that paying attention to a narrative can help you understand Lost what's going on in another person's head," the publication reported, continuing, "It's called the "theory of mind," what humans do when they try to pick up social cues and predict what another person will do or say next."
 So next time Netflix snottily asks you if you're still watching after 11 hours, be sure to scream, "I'm expanding my emotional intelligence!" at your laptop screen.